-225 Yumiko Yoshioka and Kasai Hisako have both indicted to me that the dancer mentioned here is most likely Tamano Koichi (b.
+Yumiko Yoshioka and Kasai Hisako have both indicted to me that the dancer mentioned here is most likely Tamano Koichi (b.
 1946).
 Tamano moved to the USA in 1978.
 He teaches workshops near San Francisco and has a small sushi restaurant.
 Since this text fragment was written for the recital of Ishii Mitsutaka, the dancer described might also be Ishii.
 However Tamano also appeared in this recital.

-Kagawa Prefecture Shôzu County Igisue.226 When a beggar stood under the eaves [of our house], my mother227 diligently gave rice or money.
+Kagawa Prefecture Shôzu County Igisue.
+226 When a beggar stood under the eaves [of our house], my mother diligently gave rice or money.
 That's the womb from which I was born.
-A countryside228 with Japanese plums, summer mandarins, figs, mountain peaches, and kaki growing beside the fields229.
-It is exactly seven years ago that he wrote me a letter full of the names of fruits I didn't know, longan, papaya, mangos, bananas, Taiwanese sugar cane, passion fruit230 and others.
+A countryside with Japanese plums, summer mandarins, figs, mountain peaches, and kaki growing beside the fields I is exactly seven years ago that he wrote me a letter full of the names of fruits I didn't know, longan, papaya, mangos, bananas, Taiwanese sugar cane, passion fruit and others.
 He described how it was to eat them, get diarrhea from them and inserted a photo of himself, having what seemed like a cramp.
 In the photo, he is laughing, and looking like a parched, dried up beggar231.
-A bit later after that, it came to my ears in tidings on a breeze, that he was being forced, by a show master with a razor backstage, to dance from morning to night at the Tengaiten232, a shady theatre in Bangkok.233 When I went to see him off at Tokyo Station, this young butoh dancer's pear head, laughing and mingling with the "Human Pumps"234Mr. and Mrs. Oilfield235 and Mr. Ruby236, who made paper cuttings237, seemed to me filled to the brim with charm.
+A bit later after that, it came to my ears in tidings on a breeze, that he was being forced, by a show master with a razor backstage, to dance from morning to night at the Tengaiten232, a shady theatre in Bangkok.
+233 When I went to see him off at Tokyo Station, this young butoh dancer's pear head, laughing and mingling with the "Human Pumps" and Mrs. Oilfield of the brim with charm.